Nine Muses (group): 2010–2011: Debut, Jaekyung's withdrawal, Hyuna's addition, members departure, Euaerin's return, further releases and commercial popularity

-2012–2013: Sweet Rendezvous, nine-member comeback, Wild, and Prima Donna
+2012–2013: Gyeongree and Sungah’s addition, Sweet Rendezvous, nine-member comeback, Wild, and Prima Donna

 Following the addition of new member Gyeongree, the group released the single, "News," on January 11, 2012.
 The song was produced by Sweetune, who was also behind their "Figaro" single.
 On March 8, 2012, Nine Muses released their first extended play, Sweet Rendezvous, with the lead single "Ticket".
 The extended play debuted at number 6 on the Gaon Album Chart.
 The group featured in a documentary called 9 Muses of Star Empire released in 2012 that chronicling their debut period.

 In January 2013, Star Empire announced the addition of new member Sungah, reporting that the group would soon be making a comeback with nine members for the first time since 2010.
 Nine Muses released their second single album, Dolls, with a lead single of the same name, on January 24, 2013.
 The single, which marked the group's fourth collaboration with producer team Sweetune, was the group's highest charting single to date, peaking at number 17 on the Gaon Digital Chart.
 The group followed up on that success with the release of their second extended play, Wild, including a title track of the same name, on May 9, 2013.
 The extended play debuted at number 4 on the Gaon Album Chart, while the single peaked at number 22 on the Gaon Digital Chart.

 On October 13, 2013, Nine Muses released their first studio album Prima Donna with lead single "Gun".
 The group released digital single "Glue" and its music video on December 4, 2013.

-2014–2015: Eight-member comeback, Drama, 9Muses S/S Edition and Lost
+2014–2015: Line-up changes, Gyeongree's debut in Nasty Nasty, Eight-member comeback, Drama, 9Muses S/S Edition and Lost

 In January 2014, it was announced that Lee Sem and Eunji had left the group following the expiration of their contracts.
 The agency released a statement saying that they would continue with the remaining seven members, with possible new members added.
 In June, it was revealed that Sera's contract was not renewed and she would be leaving the group to focus on solo activities and establish her own agency.
 While the company said the group would release new music in August after the addition of a new member, it instead debuted the project group Nasty Nasty on September 3.
 The group, which released the single "Knock," was composed of Gyeongree, ZE:A's Kevin and singer Sojin.

 In January 2015, Star Empire announced the addition of Nasty Nasty member Sojin and new member Keumjo to Nine Muses.
 On January 23, 2015, the now-eight-member group released their third extended play Drama, including the lead single of the same name.
 The song peaked at number 13 on the Gaon Digital Chart.

-In July 2015, the group released their fourth mini-album 9Muses S/S Edition with the title track "Hurt Locker".
-Nine Muses' fifth mini album Lost was released on November 24, 2015.
+In July 2015, the group released their fourth EP 9Muses S/S Edition with the title track "Hurt Locker".
+Nine Muses' fifth EP Lost was released on November 24, 2015.